strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 Create a Strapi project with Typescript support by using the `--ts` or `--typescript` flags with either the npm or yarn package manager.

 ::: tip
-Adding the quickstart flag `--quickstart` will create the project with an SQlite database.
+Adding the `--quickstart` flag will create the project with an SQlite database.
 :::

 <code-group>